Frequently Asked Questions

 Why are prices not published?

 The PAX-it software is very modular, comprised of various choices for cameras, a variety of coupler options, and several modules of software that are available for particular applications.
 In addition, some labs require optical components, staging or fixturing for their specific systems needs.
 Because each application is unique, the pricing for systems can vary, depending on the components.
 Please contact MIS to discuss your particular needs and we can supply a quotation for you quickly.

 How can I get a quote?

-What are the minimum computer requirements to operate a PAXcam?
+What are the minimum computer requirements for PAX-it and PAXcam?